chevere/docs/components/Action.md

 # Action

-The Action components are in charge of providing a context for executing any given instruction.
+The Action component is in charge of providing a context for executing any given instruction.
 Action is the basic building block for incoming actions to the application.

+[ActionInterface](../reference/Chevere/Interfaces/Action/ActionInterface.md) describes the interface for the component in charge of defining an action.

 ## Defining an Action

-[ActionInterface](../reference/Chevere/Interfaces/Action/ActionInterface.md) describes the interface for the component in charge of defining an action.

 There's a base `Chevere\Components\Action\Action` available to extend.
 Code below defines `SomeAction` class by extending `Chevere\Components\Action\Action`.